A global dataset of climate indices and statistics for agro-environmental research covering 1979 to 2023

 The data are provided via three distinct datasets:

-First, bioclimatic variables (19 variables), which adhere to the WorldClim BIO1 to BIO19 definitions (https://www.worldclim.org/data/bioclim.html).
-These include: BIO01 Mean Annual Temperature, BIO02 Diurnal Temperature Range, BIO03 Isothermality, BIO04 Temperature Seasonality, BIO05 Maximum Temperature of Warmest Month, BIO06 Minimum Temperature of Coldest Month, BIO07 Temperature Annual Range, BIO08 Mean Temperature of Wettest Quarter, BIO09 Mean Temperature of Driest Quarter, BIO10 Mean Temperature of Warmest Quarter, BIO11 Mean Temperature of Coldest Quarter, BIO12 Annual Precipitation Sum, BIO13 Precipitation of Wettest Month, BIO14 Precipitation of Driest Month, BIO15 Precipitation Seasonality, BIO16 Precipitation of Wettest Quarter, BIO17 Precipitation of Driest Quarter, BIO18 Precipitation of Warmest Quarter, and BIO19 Precipitation of Coldest Quarter.
+First, bioclimatic indicators (19 variables), which adhere to the ANUCLIM BIO1 to BIO19 definitions as implemented in the xclim library (https://xclim.readthedocs.io/en/stable/indicators_api.html#module-xclim.indicators.anuclim).
+These include: BIO01 Mean Annual Temperature, BIO02 Diurnal Temperature Range, BIO03 Isothermality, BIO04 Temperature Seasonality, BIO05 Highest Daily Maximum Temperature, BIO06 Lowest Daily Minimum Temperature, BIO07 Temperature Annual Range, BIO08 Mean Temperature of Wettest Quarter, BIO09 Mean Temperature of Driest Quarter, BIO10 Mean Temperature of Warmest Quarter, BIO11 Mean Temperature of Coldest Quarter, BIO12 Annual Precipitation Sum, BIO13 Precipitation of Wettest Month, BIO14 Precipitation of Driest Month, BIO15 Precipitation Seasonality, BIO16 Precipitation of Wettest Quarter, BIO17 Precipitation of Driest Quarter, BIO18 Precipitation of Warmest Quarter, and BIO19 Precipitation of Coldest Quarter.

-Second, the specialized agrometeorological indices (16 variables), including Aridity Index, Consecutive Frost Days, Consecutive Wet Days, Continentality Index, Dry Days, Frost Days, Growing Degree Days, Growing Season Length, Heat Wave Index, Heavy Wet Days, Ice Days, Last Spring Frost, Maximum Consecutive Dry Days, Precipitation Range, Water Deficit, and Wet Days.
+Second, the specialized agrometeorological indices (16 variables), including Aridity Index, Consecutive Frost Days, Consecutive Wet Days, Continentality Index, Dry Days, Frost Days, Growing Degree Days, Growing Season Length, Heat Wave Index, Heavy Wet Days, Ice Days, Inverted Water Deficit, Last Spring Frost, Maximum Consecutive Dry Days, Precipitation Range, and Wet Days.

 Project